Natural Balance Vegetarian canned dog food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The seventh item is potato protein, the dry residue remaining after removing the starchy part of a potato.
+The seventh ingredient includes potato protein, the dry residue remaining after removing the starchy part of a potato.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.